 There are individuals and companies who believe that their “recipe” or formula are “the one” and this may confuse those who are seeking the original formula of the four herbs.
 There are many other considerations as well which are important in the process of preparing this wonderful healing tea.
 Large conglomerate companies do not take these into consideration, nor would they have the awareness or concern about additional issues.

 Many prospective buyers allow money or cost to be a motivating factor.
-We also know that essiac pills and tea bags do not work due to the nature of why the tea is brewed or extracted via a tincture.
+We also know that essiac pills and tea bags do not work due to the nature of why the tea is brewed or extracted.
 Tea bags and pills are not what Rene Caisse prepared or used, nor are they created by Medicine People.

 Ojibwa Tea of Life™ products are Native certified, and we are one of the very few companies who include the WHOLE plant plus ROOT of Sheep Sorrel (rumex acteosella) and the seeds of burdock and sheep sorrel.
 Our process includes packing the old Native way with the proper herbs, along with our growers harvesting at the proper harvesting times.
 Proper motives of prayers and healing are a part of our process for preparation and creating our products.